Program Book Advertising

 Now our need is to secure this wonderful investment for the future, by building our endowment and other investment initiatives that will keep the Institute flourishing for generations to come.
 Many hands and hearts have helped to develop this cultural center into the unique, enriching place that it is.
 It matters that we secure this legacy for the future.
 Too many have worked too hard for that not to happen.

-A host of you have been a supportive, committed family of friends, creating deep roots here like the ones William Johnson and Susan Barnes describe.
-As dear friend Bill Hilgers said in his letter, we have been fortunate in our work, reaching out from Round Top, Texas across America and around the globe to plant musicians who have trained here with acclaimed faculty as part of their preparation for professional careers.
+A host of you have been a supportive, committed family of friends, creating deep roots here like the ones William Johnson and Susan Barnes describe in the Planned Giving Guide.
+As our dear friend Bill Hilgers says in his letter, we have been fortunate in our work, reaching out from Round Top, Texas across America and around the globe to plant musicians who have trained here with acclaimed faculty as part of their preparation for professional careers.

 To assure that the work that so many have generously invested in continues well beyond our life-times, we ask those of you who might have an interest to consider a legacy gift to Round Top Festival Institute.
 It can be surprisingly simple to make an estate gift.
 Philanthropists are often people with wonderful resources.
 Yet, all of us, no matter what our means, have the opportunity to practice philanthropy as we express what has moved us deeply in our journeys in ways that are appropriate to our particular financial resources.